Conservation and restoration of glass objects: Agents of deterioration

 Incorrect temperature of glass objects can lead to possible fracture.
 Stabilization of temperature can help significantly in keeping them from destruction.

 Incorrect relative humidity in glass objects can lead to crizzling or weeping of glass.
 Crizzling can occur when relative humidity is below 40%, and lead to cracks in its surface.
 Glass weeping or sweating can occur when relative humidity is above 55% and loses luster.

 Thieves and vandals are a potential problem for any object.
 Since glass objects are generally fragile their susceptibility to vandalism might be preempted by a collections care plan that calls for them to be secured to a stable fixture.
 Here, the strategy is to "protect, detect, response, and recover" any possible losses.

 Water itself is not a hazard to stable glass, but in the case of a piece with existing "glass disease", it can accelerate problems associated with it such as weeping, and crizzling as mentioned above.
 Here, glass should not be kept in places where the threat of water exposure could occur, such as low to the ground, or near places where water might pool.

 Pollutants that are airborne or atmospheric pose less of a threat to glass.
 However, intrinsic pollutants might cause deterioration or degradation.

 Dissociation is a threat for glass objects just as it might be for any other piece.
 Since glass objects can be small as well as large, they can be at a greater risk for being mishandled than something more obtrusive.
 Dissociation can cause problems that range from misplacement, to damage, to total loss.
 Good records keeping is always a best practice but proves to be one of the best strategies for addressing the threat of dissociation.

 Education and training

 The United States

-In the United States, the Corning Museum of Glass in New York is the preeminent institute for glass research through the conservation department and library.
+In the United States, the Corning Museum of Glass in New York is the institute for glass research through the conservation department and library.
 The conservation department advises on the best practices of displaying, mounting, lighting, storing, and handling glass objects.
 Additionally, the museum regularly holds courses on the principles and practice of historical and archaeological glass cleaning, care, conservation and restoration for conservators.